To increase total software output by supporting entrepreneurs building technical tools for technical people

 I've been fascinated by technology for as long as I can remember.
 I spent countless hours as a teenager building computers (currently rocking a

-I'm a Partner at Lightspeed Venture Partners, where I work with companies like Vectorized, Materialize, and others that are unannounced.
+I'm a Partner at Lightspeed Venture Partners, where I work with companies like Redpanda, Materialize, and others.
 Before that, I spent four formative years investing in growth-stage technology businesses at ICONIQ Capital, where I sourced investments in leading B2B software and internet companies like GitLab, Epic Games (Fortnite), ezCater, and Brightwheel and co-led investments in others like Age of Learning, Alteryx (AYX), Fastly (FSLY), Relativity, SurveyMonkey (SVMK), and Uber (UBER).

 I graduated from Yale University with a degree in Economics.
 While in college, I interned at McKinsey & Company and worked on campus as a Student Tech, helping my fellow students solve their most dire computer problems.
 My first gig out of school was Technology, Media, and Telecommunications investment banking at J.P.
 Morgan.

 Los Angeles => New York => San Francisco